Education in Scotland: Governance and scrutiny

 The Scottish Government is responsible for the education system in Scotland, and the country's education system is overseen by Education Scotland, an executive agency of the Scottish Government.
-The Cabinet Secretary for Education and Skills has overall responsibility for education provision in Scotland.
+The Cabinet Secretary for Education, Culture and Gaelic has overall responsibility for education provision in Scotland.
 The Cabinet Secretary is assisted by three junior ministers, currently the Minister for Childcare and Early Years, the Minister for Further Education, Higher Education and Science and the Minister for Employability and Training.

-The Care Inspectorate regulates Early Learning and Childcare provision in Scotland.
-The Care Inspectorate publish their own independent inspection reviews of early years provision, and also liaises with Education Scotland frequently to conduct an inspection process for stand alone nurseries (those not attached to a primary school).
-Nursery classes or early years centres attached to a primary school are inspected by Education Scotland as part of the primary school inspection.
-In addition to an inspection by Education Scotland inspectors, nursery classes and early years centres are also required to be inspected by the Care Inspectorate.
+The Care Inspectorate regulates Early Learning and Childcare provision in Scotland, and publish their own independent inspection reviews of early years provision whilst liaising with His Majesty's Inspectorate of Education (HMIE) frequently to conduct a joint inspection process for stand alone nurseries (those not attached to a primary school).
+Nursery classes or early years centres attached to a primary school are inspected by HMIE as part of the primary school inspection.
+In addition to an inspection by HMIE inspectors, nursery classes and early years centres are also required to be inspected by the Care Inspectorate.

-Education Scotland is solely responsible for the inspection of Scotland's primary, secondary and additional support needs schools, and like the Care Inspectorate, can also produce their own independent inspection reviews of early learning and childcare establishments in Scotland.
+His Majesty's Inspectorate of Education (HMIE) is solely responsible for the inspection of Scotland's primary, secondary and additional support needs schools, and like the Care Inspectorate, can also produce their own independent inspection reviews of early learning and childcare establishments in Scotland.